-Excretion is a biological process, which play a vital role by eliminating toxins and other waste products from the body.
+Excretion is a biological process, which plays a vital role by eliminating toxins and other waste products from the body.
 In plants and animals including humans, as the part of metabolism, lot of waste products are produced.
-Plants usually excrete through the process of transpiration and animals excrete the wastes in different forms such as by urine, sweat, feces, and tears.
-Among all these the usual and the main form of excretion is the urine.
+Plants usually excrete through the process of transpiration and animals excrete the wastes in different forms such as by urine, sweat, faeces, and tears.
+Among all these, the usual and the main form of excretion is the urine.

 Waste is excreted from the human body mainly in the form of urine.
 Our kidneys play a major role in the process of excretion.
 Constituents of normal human urine include 95 percent water and 5 percent solid wastes.
 It is produced in the nephron which is the structural and functional unit of the kidney.
 Urine formation in our body is mainly carried out in three phases namely